Combinatorics problems are a major part of programming contests. This article explains how to efficiently count combinations using modular arithmetic.

 factorial.append(factorial[i - 1] * i % mod)Multiplicative inverse

-The tricky part is to calculate the denominator.
-Modular arithmetic does not work with divisions, so the first technique to use is the multiplicative inverse:
+The challenge is computing the denominator.
+Modular arithmetic does not work with divisions, so we replace division with multiplication by the multiplicative inverse:

 This way, we can express the denominator using inverse factorials.